Shayne-rc/Shayne-rc/README.md

-Hey, My name is Shayne and I am an IT student that strives to learn about all aspects of IT.
-More specifically, Network Security and Cyber Security.
+Hey, My name is Shayne and I am an IT student speciailizing in Network and Cyber Security.